Onyeka starts for Midtjylland as Liverpool bench Salah and Mane | Goal.com

 40 - This will be the 40th time Liverpool have played a game without any of Mohamed Salah, Roberto Firmino and Sadio Mané in the starting XI since 2015-16 - the Reds have won 41% of the fixtures in this period (W16 D16 L7).
 Altered.— OptaJoe (@OptaJoe) October 27, 2020

-In place of the trio, manger Jurgen Klopp has Xherdan Shaqiri, Takumi Minamino and Divock Origi rare starts.
+In place of the trio, manager Jurgen Klopp has Xherdan Shaqiri, Takumi Minamino and Divock Origi with rare starts.

-Other change sees James Milner replace Georginio Wijnaldum as Diogo Jota retains his place in the starting XI thanks to his winner against Sheffield United on Saturday.
+Other change sees James Milner replace Georginio Wijnaldum as Diogo Jota retains his place in the starting XI after scoring the winner against Sheffield United on Saturday.

 We’re here!— FC Midtjylland (@fcmidtjylland) October 27, 2020